LA-et/Anonymizer/README.md

   Display column names.
   Ask the user to choose the column to be anonymised.
   Generate output containing both anonymised files and the files along with the key column.
+  (Please read the comments on the python code for detailed information on current capabilities of the code)